Rheinmetall Rh-120: Ammunition

-In 1993, South Korea invented self-sharpening process on the tungsten heavy alloy, which the process was only achievable from depleted uranium penetrators, by applying microstructure control and multi-stage heat treatment.
+In 1993, South Korea invented a self-sharpening process on the tungsten heavy alloy (WHA) by applying microstructure control and multi-stage cyclic heat-treatment.
 Most penetrators in the world receive a single heat treatment, while Korean penetrators are treated 20 times using the new technology, which increases impact toughness by 300%.
-The self-sharpening effect increases penetration by 8–16% compared to regular penetrators, and compensates 6–10% less penetration from material disadvantage against DU, providing firepower of that of DU ammunition in a DU particle-free environment.
-South Korea holds related patents on Japan, United Kingdom, United States, and 3 other unspecified nations.
+The self-sharpening effect increases penetration by 8–16% compared to regular penetrators, and compensates 6–10% less penetration from material disadvantage against depleted uranium (DU), providing firepower similar to DU ammunition in a DU particle-free environment.
+South Korea holds related patents in Japan, United Kingdom, United States, and 3 other unspecified nations.
 The public appearance of the K276 armour-piercing fin-stabilized discarding sabot (APFSDS), the first 120 mm ammunition with self-sharpening penetrator, was during the release ceremony of K1A1 prototype in 1996.

-The United States developed its own kinetic energy penetrator (KEP) tank round in the form of an armour-piercing fin-stabilized discarding sabot (APFSDS) round, using a depleted uranium (DU) alloy long-rod penetrator (LRP), designated the M829, followed by improved versions.
+The United States developed its own kinetic energy penetrator (KEP) tank round in the form of an APFSDS round, using a DU alloy long-rod penetrator (LRP), designated the M829, followed by improved versions.
 An immediate improvement, known as the M829A1, was called the "Silver Bullet" after its good combat performance during the Gulf War against Iraqi T-55, T-62 and T-72 tanks.
 The M829 series centres around the depleted uranium penetrator, designed to penetrate enemy armour through kinetic energy and to shatter inside the turret, doing much damage within the tank.
 In 1998, the United States military introduced the M829A2, which has an improved depleted uranium penetrator and composite sabot petals.
 In 2002, production began of the ($10,000 per round) M829A3, using a more efficient propellant (RPD-380 stick), a lighter injection-molded sabot, and a longer (800 mm) and heavier (10 kg / 22 lb) DU penetrator, which is said to be able to defeat the latest versions of Russian Kontakt-5 explosive reactive armour (ERA).
 This variant is unofficially referred to by Abrams tank crews as the "super sabot".
 In response to the M829A3, the Russian Army designed the Relikt, the most modern Russian ERA, which is claimed to be twice as effective as the Kontakt-5.
-A further improved M829E4 round with a segmented penetrator to defeat Relikt has been under development since 2011 and was to be fielded as the M829A4 in 2015.
+A further improved M829A4 round with a segmented penetrator to defeat Relikt entered full-rate production in December 2015.